pascal-fb-martin/houseportal/README.md

 - If interpreting the message requires knowledge of the source code, then it should be a trace.
 - If the message provides information that is meaningful to the user without requiring knowledge of the source code, then it should be an event.

-All logs are stored in daily files (see later for more details).

-The 256 latest events are also kept in a memory buffer.
-If the /{app}/log/events URI is used with no parameter, all events present in memory are returned.

 The log API is used to record events and traces inside the application and to save then to permanent storeage.
 It also implements the web API used to update an event web page.

+The 256 latest events are kept in a memory buffer.
+The /{app}/log/events URI returns all events current stored in memory.

+The storage of events and traces is handled by a separate history service that consolidates the logs from all runing services: see [HouseSaga](https://github.com/pascal-fb-martin/housesaga).

+A service generating events automatically detects all running history services:

+* If no history services are running, events and traces will not be stored to files (events can still be viewed from the service's own web UI).

+* If multiple history services are running, events and traces will be duplicated across all history services present: this can be used as a redundancy feature.

+The benefits of using a centralized history service are:
+* Events and traces from all services are consolidated in one single place, on one system.
+* This considerably lowers the write activity on a Raspberry Pi MicroSD card, increasing its lifetime.
+The history service is meant to run on a file server.

+The log API depends on the service discovery mechanism: the application must call the discovery client API.

-First the application must include the client header file:
+The application must include the client header file:
 ```
 #include "houselog.h"
 ```